RModika/RModika/README.md

 ## Personality Assessment

 ### Evidence
 To better understand how I operate in team and leadership contexts, I completed a personality profiling tool.
-Outcomes included:
-- Summary report
-- Implications for team roles and conflict management

 ### Reflection (STAR)
 **Situation:** I wanted to explore how my personality fits within team dynamics.